Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.

 Finding out about side effects

-Ask about any possible long term side effects that the treatment may cause or anything you might be worried about.
+Ask about any possible long term side effects that the treatment may cause or anything else you might be worried about.

 Side effects during treatment